 It’s well-known that rural regions of the UK tend to have the worst levels of internet connectivity.
 This is not good if you need to hold a Zoom meeting while the kids squabble over who gets to watch Netflix next.
 If you notice an employee is struggling, you might want to suggest that they look into fixed wireless internet, they’ll benefit from much lower latency and faster speeds than satellite and better coverage.
 You could also encourage them to use an Ethernet cable.
 Running their PC via WiFi will be a lot slower than connecting to a router this way.
 Another tip you can offer includes scheduling bandwidth-intense activities like software updates overnight to avoid it taking up too much time in the day.

 5G – the longer term solution

-More people working from home has created a situation where a lot more data traffic is being generated and higher demand for a better network experience – 5G can provide this.
+More people working from home has created a situation where a lot more data traffic is being generated and higher demand for a better network experience – 5G business broadband can provide this.
 Full deployment is taking its time and although we’re not there yet, we expect to see businesses pick up 5G quickly to take advantage of its remote working benefits.
 10x faster speed than 4G, reliability and lower latency will mean fewer dropped connections in your Zoom calls, super strong connection for those in the countryside and new ways of communicating – like 5G enabled VR and AR.

-Whether you need to update your handsets to more secure devices or upgrade your cloud software for a more reliable way of working, Onecom will be able to provide a bespoke solution for your business.
+Whether you need to update your handsets to more secure devices or upgrade your cloud software for a more reliable way of working, Onecom will be able to provide a bespoke remote working solution for your business.
 Speak to one of our specialists here.